 Meet Omeo (say “Ooh-me-ooh”), a koala joey at the San Diego Zoo.
 His name is an Aboriginal Australian word that means “hills.”
 We named him that because he has had some ups and downs in his young life.
-And our animal care experts have been helping him through it all.
+And our wildlife care specialists have been helping him through it all.

 At birth, a koala is about the size and weight of a jelly bean and has no fur.
 It crawls into its mother’s pouch to stay warm and grow for about six to eight months.
 But when Omeo was only about 5 ½ months old, his mother died from cancer.
-Omeo was too young to survive without a pouch, so zoo animal care experts began feeding and caring for the little marsupial.
+Omeo was too young to survive without a pouch, so Zoo wildlife cares specialists began feeding and caring for the little marsupial.

 Just Like Mom